 Finding life insurance with heart disease can be complicated unless you know which companies to work with.

 And know the questions to ask you about your angioplasty history.

 We do this in order to put you in the best possible light with the life insurance underwriters.

 What to expect from Angioplasty Life Insurance Underwriting

-Life insurance underwriters will want to know when you had angioplasty, and how many vessels were involved.
+Underwriters want to know when you had angioplasty, and how many vessels were involved.

-Prior to having angioplasty, did you have a heart attack or other heart condition that resulted in the diagnosis requiring angioplasty?
+Did you have a heart attack or other heart condition that resulted in the diagnosis requiring angioplasty?

 The more positive the changes, the more favorable the outcome from a life insurance standpoint.